Understanding Extreme Precipitation Changes through Unsupervised Machine Learning: Results

-We go one step further by decomposing the spatial patterns (\ref{fig:Climate_Change}d) into changes in regime probability $\pi_i$ and changes in regime dynamics ${\cal D}_i$.
-Unlike traditional approaches that spatially average information, we use a fully-convolutional encoder and latent space clustering to leverage storm-scale variability.
+We now isolate the dynamical contributions to dynamical changes in heavy precipitation by decomposing the spatial patterns (\ref{fig:Climate_Change}d) into changes in regime probability $\pi_i$ and changes in regime characteristics ${\cal D}_i$.
+Unlike traditional approaches that spatially average information, we use our fully-convolutional encoder and latent space clustering to leverage storm-scale variability.

-We calculated changes in regime probability in section \ref{sec:Methodology}, so we must now calculate changes in regime dynamics, which involves the following two steps.
-First, we empirically estimate ${\cal D}_i$ by using the probabilities of deep and shallow convection\footnote{More specifically, we estimate the dynamical pre-factors (${\cal D}_i$) by regressing $\frac{P_{\mathrm{extreme}}}{q_{\mathrm{sat}}}$ on $\pi_1$ and $\pi_2$, neglecting the ``Continental Shallow Cumulus'' regime as it concentrates over arid continental zones with high lower tropospheric stability and low latent heat fluxes, making conditions unfavorable for precipitation~\cite{Dror_Part_3}}, and depict the results across precipitation percentiles in Figure~\ref{fig:Model_Coefficients}. $ {\cal D}_1$ and $ {\cal D}_2$ are positive and increase with precipitation quantile, which is reassuring because precipitation is positive.
-Second, we estimate changes in ``deep'' and ``shallow'' convection dynamics as $\Delta {\cal D}_{i} = {\cal D}^{4K}_i -{\cal D}^{0K}_i$.
-With just the information of the regime probabilities, we can model the spatial patterns of precipitation changes at upper percentiles (Figure~\ref{fig:model_scores}).
-Our model becomes less accurate at lower precipitation quantiles because we are not using specific humidity information (the approximation of Eq. ~\ref{eq:Pextreme_w_qsat} is only valid for high precipitation quantiles).
+We calculated changes in regime probability (how regimes move in space) in section \ref{sec:Methodology}, so we must now calculate changes in how each regime produces precipitation, which involves the following two steps.
+First, we empirically estimate ${\cal D}_i$ by using the probabilities of deep and shallow convection\footnote{More specifically, we estimate the dynamical pre-factors (${\cal D}_i$) by regressing $P_{\mathrm{heavy}}/q_{\mathrm{sat}}$ on $\pi_1$ and $\pi_2$, neglecting the ``Continental Shallow Cumulus'' regime as it concentrates over arid continental zones with high lower tropospheric stability and low latent heat fluxes, making conditions unfavorable for precipitation~\cite{Dror_Part_3}.}.
+Second, we estimate changes in ``deep'' and ``shallow'' convection dynamical pre-factors as $\Delta {\cal D}_{i} = {\cal D}^{4K}_i -{\cal D}^{0K}_i$.

+We now have the requisite information to understand the drivers of heavy precipitation changes themselves.
+We ask: \textit{Did the patterns of heavy precipitation simply follow the changing patterns of the convective regime, or are there more complex changes in how deep convection produces rain?} We address this question by comparing how much of the spatial variance in heavy precipitation $\Delta P_{heavy}$ can be explained by changes in convection probability ($\Delta \pi$), and how much of it can be explained by changes in the dynamical prefactors ($\Delta {\cal D}$).
+This comparison relies on the following decomposition of heavy precipitation variance $\mathrm{var}\left(\Delta P_{\mathrm{heavy}}\right) $, derived in Sec~D of the SI:

+where CT are cross-terms and $\cal{R}$ groups all terms of the decomposition that are not needed to compare differences in precipitation from regime shifts vs. intra-regime changes.
+To understand what is most crucial to precipitation changes, we depict the spatial mean of Eq.~\ref{eq:spatial_anomaly}'s terms in Fig~\ref{fig:Main_Decompostion}.